-Portland State is committed to providing an environment free of all forms of prohibited discrimination and sexual harassment (sexual assault, domestic and dating violence, and gender or sex-based harassment and stalking).
-If you have experienced any form of gender or sex-based discrimination or sexual harassment, know that help and support are available.
-Information about PSU's support services on campus, including confidential services and reporting options, can be found on PSU's Sexual Misconduct Prevention and Response website at: http://www.pdx.edu/sexual-assault/get-help or you may call a confidential IPV Advocate at 503-725-5672 or schedule Online at https://psuwrc.youcanbook.me.
-You may report any incident of discrimination or discrimination or discriminatory harassment, including sexual harassment, to:
+Portland State is committed to providing an environment free of all forms of prohibited discrimination and sexual harassment (sexual assault, domestic and dating violence, gender or sex-based harassment and stalking).
+If you have experienced any form of sexual harassment, know that help and support are available.
+PSU has staff members trained to support survivors in navigating campus life, providing academic support and more.
+Information about PSU's support services on campus, including confidential services and reporting options, can be found on PSU's Sexual Misconduct Response website or you may call a Confidential Advocate at 503.894.7982 or by scheduling online.
+You may also report any incident of discrimination or discriminatory harassment, including sexual harassment, to the Title IX Coordinator, Office of Equity and Compliance, or the Office of the Dean of Student Life.